ianlewis/www.ianlewis.org/en/_posts/2024-11-15-leaving-google.md

 and organized several IT meetups.
 So when I was asked if I would be interested in joining a new Cloud DevRel team, working in DevRel seemed like a good fit.

 ## Joining Google

-Joining Google was both magical and terrifying at the same time.
+Working at Google was both magical and terrifying at the same time.
 I had never worked at a company bigger than ~600 people and Google had about 40k employees at the time.
 Google was basically my dream job.